SESYNC-ci/CSI-2015/Lessons/R/01_loading-data.md

 Our first mission is to ingest your data into R in a way that makes it easy to work with.
 Data could live on a disk, in a database, or on the web.
 Our focus right now is when data lives on a disk.
 We will move later into when data lives on a database or on the web.

+    # The first functions to learn
+    ?
+    str

 ## Your working directory